Doula Certification Renewals Requirements & application to keep your certification current

 • Publication of books, articles, research on relevant topic(s) you have authored

-See Instructions for accepted forms of documentation.
-Participation in the above activities can also meet the requirement of being active as a doula.
+See Certification Renewal Policies for accepted forms of documentation of any of the above activities.
+Participation in these activities also fulfill the requirement of being active as a doula.

 Money saving tips